microsoft/msphpsql/README.md

 ## License

-The Microsoft Drivers for PHP for SQL Server are licensed under the Apache 2.0 license.
+The Microsoft Drivers for PHP for SQL Server are licensed under the MIT license.
 See the LICENSE file for more details.

 [blog]: http://blogs.msdn.com/b/sqlphp/